-- Plots: Used to view all plots in a design for a given year and track progress towards completing planned sampling.
-This layer tracks: - Comments and general information (Office evaluator, directions, plot layout comments, etc.) - Additional information provided by project leads that might provide recommendations on plot layout, sampling time, or access instructions (BLMComments, SamplingTime, Monumenting columns). - Evaluation Status across the season (EvalStatus column) - Reasons a particular site was not sampled and lines of evidence used to reject a Sample Location from the office (NotSampledReason, RejectionReason1 and 2) - Contingent and supplemental data to be collected at each plot - Field Visits: Layer used to track individual field visits to a particular plot. - Every time a crew visits a Sample Location, whether they rejected or sampled it, a new field visit should be submitted with a unique EvaluationID.
-This field visit and associated EvaluationID will be used for all forms associated with that sample visit, even if the sampling occurs over two days.
-Each Plot may have multiple field visits, each with their own unique EvaluationID, before it is successfully sampled. - Each visit should have an appropriate VisitType indicating what kind of data were collected.
-For Rejected and Reattempt visits, a Location Verification form should also be filled out to track additional information on why the site was not sampled. - Possible VisitTypes include: - Full Sample Visit is the most common type of sampling event during which all Core methods and requested contingent methods are applied. - Permanent Rejection is used for non-target or inaccessible sites which will never be able to be sampled. - Temporary Rejection is used for reconnaissance visits or temporary access issues that prevent full sampling. - Annual Use Visit is used for sampling events during which only annual use data will be collected. - Calibration Visit is used to launch all forms used for a calibration event. - AK Full Sample Visit is used by crews in Alaska.
-Because these field visits have different form requirements, we've separated theses field visits out for QC purposes. - Small Site Pilot Sample Visit is used for small site pilot visits.
+'Field Visits': Layer used to track individual field visits to a particular plot.

+- Every time a crew visits a Sample Location, whether they rejected or sampled it, a new field visit should be submitted with a unique 'EvaluationID'.
+This field visit and associated 'EvaluationID' will be used for all forms associated with that sample visit, even if the sampling occurs over two days.
+Each 'PlotID' may have multiple field visits, each with their own unique 'EvaluationID', before it is successfully sampled. - Each visit should have an appropriate 'VisitType' indicating what kind of data were collected.
+For "Rejected" and "Reattempt" visits, a Site Evaluation form should also be filled out to track additional information on why the site was not sampled. - Possible 'VisitTypes' include:

+- "Full Sample Visit" is the most common type of sampling event during which all Core methods and requested contingent methods are applied. - "Permanent Rejection" is used for non-target or inaccessible sites which will never be able to be sampled. - "Temporary Rejection" is used for reconnaissance visits or temporary access issues that prevent full sampling. - "Annual Use Visit" is used for sampling events during which only annual use data will be collected. - "Calibration Visit" is used to launch all forms used for a calibration event. - "AK Full Sample Visit" is used by crews in Alaska.
+Because these field visits have different form requirements, we've separated theses field visits out for QC purposes. - "Small Site Pilot Sample Visit" is used for small site pilot visits.